-Current direction for cultural heritage resources provided in Section 2.4 of the Town of Saugeen Shores Official Plan is limited in scope and uses antiquated criteria and terminology for the identification and evaluation of cultural heritage resources.
-In addition, the policy direction is permissive rather than directive and the language should be updated to provide clearer expectations (consider the use of "shall" or "will" rather than "may" or "encourage).
+Current direction for cultural heritage resources provided in Section 2.4 of the Town of Saugeen Shores Official Plan is limited in scope and uses out of date criteria and terminology for the identification and evaluation of cultural heritage resources.
+In addition, the policy direction is permissive rather than directive and the language should be updated to provide clearer expectations (use "shall" or "will" rather than "may" or "encourage").
 These policy changes will assist in providing clearer direction and provide greater defensibility at the Ontario Land Tribunal.